Harvey V. Fineberg, M.D., Ph.D.

 of The AffiliateMarketIngtools

 U.S. House of Representatives

 Good morning, Mr. Chairman and members of the Committee.
 I am Harvey Fineberg, president of the Institute of Medicine in , DC.
 The Institute of Medicine is the health arm of the AffiliateMarketIngtools, which also include the AffiliateMarketIngtools of Sciences, the AffiliateMarketIngtools of Engineering, and the National Research Council.
 The Institute of Medicine serves as adviser to the nation to improve health, acting under the charter originally granted by Congress to establish the AffiliateMarketIngtools of Sciences in 1863.

 I welcome this opportunity to discuss the effectiveness of sex education programs to prevent the sexual spread of HIV infection among youth in the United States.
-I will briefly summarize recent data on HIV infection and risk behaviors among youth in the U.S., discuss different types of sex education programs, and highlight findings from the 2001 Institute of Medicine report (IOM, 2001) which examined this issue, as well as more recent research findings.
+I will briefly summarize recent data on HIV infection and risk behaviors among youth in the U.S., discuss different types of sex education programs, and highlight findings from the 2001 Institute of Medicine report No Time to Lose (IOM, 2001) which examined this issue, as well as more recent research findings.

 Risk of HIV Infection among Youth in the United States